This 25-year-old mom left her three kids behind to fight ISIS

 "These children here who are homeless, orphaned; mothers and sisters have been raped and sold, fathers who have been killed," Johnston told the Daily Mail.
 "They are suffering, and I knew that I couldn't just sit and do nothing.
 I couldn't look my children in the eyes and say, 'I didn't do anything to help.'"

-She hasn't fought directly against ISIS yet, but called the current training period "the calm before the storm," according to a report on Fox46 Charlotte.
+While the determined mom hasn't fought directly against ISIS yet, but called the current training period "the calm before the storm," according to a report on Fox46 Charlotte.
 ISIS has captured much of Iraq and recently captured over 100 tanks, artillery pieces, and wheeled vehicles after the fall of Ramadi.

 To see more of Samantha Johnston, check out the article and photo gallery in the Daily Mail.